Collaboration Is A Better Way.

 With more than 30 years of practice in the area of divorce and family law, Chase, Berenstein and Murray, Counselors at Law, has developed a pragmatic approach to spousal support disputes in order to benefit our clients for both the short and long term.

 Strategic counsel is required because spousal support can incite strong reactions from both spouses in a divorce.
-Using a collaborative approach, we represent people in San Mateo, San Francisco and Santa Clara counties.
+Using a collaborative approach, we represent people in the San Francisco Bay Area.
 We strive to ensure that, regardless of their relative financial positions, legal rights are protected both during and following divorce proceedings.

 How Spousal Support Works In California